 Q: What is the Lifeline "Fire Marshal" system and compared to others?

-Q: Fire Marshal is Lifeline's label for a mechanical actuator and a steel bottle.
+Q: Fire Marshal is Lifeline's label for a system with a mechanical actuator and a steel bottle (the least expensive combination).
 All other systems are electric.

 Does It All Matter?